 Add the minerals.

-This is expensive, yet worth it.
+This can be expensive, yet worth it.
 I added azomite, fish meal, bonemeal and gypsum.
 Weekly, I continue to fertilize with fish fertilizer.
 I call it “Fertilize Friday”.

 I have access to horse stables so horse manure was my go-to.
-Having lived on the prairies, cows roaming and happily fertilizing the soil, I saw how gardens thrived in this environment.
+Having lived on the prairies, cows roamed and happily fertilized the soil, and I saw how gardens thrived in that environment.
 So horse manure?
 I’m in.
-The reason people don’t prefer it?
+The reason people don’t prefer it though?
 Lots of weeds.
 Since I was building a garden from no soil, and soil is sparse in the mountains, I was in for anything.
-Besides, weeds tell me something is growing in that soil.
+Besides, weeds tell me something can grow in that soil.

-Nothing has broken down my compost quicker than chicken manure.
-I didn’t do a scientific study, but I’m certain the compost broke down more quickly because of this wonder drug.
-I don’t know if you can care for a chicken or two where you live, but they are too easy and provide far too much benefit NOT to compost their ‘excess’.
+Nothing has benefited my compost more than chicken manure.
+I didn’t do a scientific study, but I’m certain my compost broke down more quickly because of this wonder drug.
+I don’t know if you can care for a chicken or two where you live, but they are super easy to care for and provide more than just eggs.

 Grow nitrogen-rich garden plants.

-Of course, all these mulches may or may not be found at the same time.
-So keep adding to the beds when you have them.
+Of course, all these additions may or may not be found at the same time, so keep adding any of them to the beds when you have them.
 (But before the garden is planted, or after the garden is finished).